-- We recognize the important role family and visitors can play in your recovery.
+We recognize the important role family and visitors can play in your recovery.
 In most circumstances, family members and other visitors are welcome.
 However, in order to ensure the safety of patients and staff, there may be situations when limiting or restricting visitors is necessary.
-If you have questions about our current visitor management process, please ask your nurse. - Consider other patients and families as well, especially if you are sharing a room. - Your support person can help to manage your visitors if you need to rest. - Due to general health issues, only licensed service and therapy dogs may come to visit.
+If you have questions about our current visitor management process, please ask your nurse.

-You may want to have someone you know help you make decisions while you are in the hospital.
-By law, you can appoint a patient representative to do just that.
-You can name someone to act on your behalf in case you are unable to make decisions.
-Your representative can receive all the information you receive and a copy of all the documents you receive while you are in the hospital.
-You can also change your mind at any time about your representative.
+- Consider other patients and families as well, especially if you are sharing a room. - Your support person can help to manage your visitors if you need to rest. - By law, you have the right to appoint someone you know to make decisions on your behalf while you are in the hospital.
+This is called a "patient representative. - You can name someone to act on your behalf, in case you are unable to make decisions. - Your representative can receive all the information you receive and a copy of all the documents you receive while you are in the hospital. - You can also change your mind at any time about your representative.